 "Twin," Haruka said, at the same moment that Michiru said "Double."

 Michiru turned to Haruka with a frown.
 "Twin?" she queried.

 "We're not sleeping together," said Haruka.
 "I'll make you sick."

-The receptionist's ears turned red and his eyes began to flit about nervously, anxious to escape from the two anomalous women who appeared so completely and rudely oblivious of their own iniquity.
+The receptionist's ears turned red and his eyes began to flit about nervously as he anxiously sought some escape from the two anomalous women who appeared so completely and rudely oblivious of their own iniquity.
 Finding refuse neither in the overdone artworks decorating the lobby nor a laughing couple (a normal couple) coming down the stairs, he finally, like a pious monk, turned his gaze towards the ornate plastered ceiling, looking as if he was about to have a serious philosophical debate with the universe that ran something along the lines of why me?